mautic/mautic-community-handbook/pages/15.contributing/06.Writer/docs.md

   - The style and tone should be clear, concise, positive, and upbeat.
   - Sign your article using some variation of the template: "(Author name) is a (job title) at (company).
 You can follow (them) on (social networks/GitHub repo) and read more of (their) (concentration area of knowledge) on (external company/personal blog URL)."
   - A more complete style guide will be published soon.

-##### Copyright

-You retain full copyright for published work, but copyright on published articles will also be shared with Acquia.
-If one of your Mautic Community Blog articles is to be published later elsewhere, a link to this magazine is requested, but not required.
-Acquia reserves the right to re-publish your Mautic Community Blog article(s) in other media/formats in the future.

 #### Questions?